-Are you looking for an experienced specialist for an angiography?
-Here at PRIMO MEDICO you will exclusively find specialists, clinics and centers in their respective area of expertise in Germany, Austria and Switzerland.
-You can also find out more about procedure and indications of a blood vessel examination.
+Are you looking for an experienced specialist for angiography?
+Here at PRIMO MEDICO you will exclusively find specialists, clinics and centers for their respective area of expertise in Germany, Austria and Switzerland.
+You can also find out more about the procedure and indications of this blood vessel examination.

 Specialists in the Field of Angiography

 Information About the Field of Angiography

 Angiography describes a radiological examination that visualizes blood vessels of the human body.
 Basically, the principle is to inject a contrast medium into the blood vessels and carry out an X-ray or MRI examination.
 This visualizes the contrast agent and hence the vessels.
 The image obtained is called an angiogram.
 According to the indication, it is possible to examine arteries (arteriography), veins (phlebography) or lymphatic vessels (lymphography) in this way.

 When and for what reason is an angiography performed?

 An angiography is useful to diagnose a variety of vascular diseases .

 We distinguish between different vessel systems in our body.
 Regarding angiography, a distinction is made between the blood vessel system and the lymph vessel system.

 If you want to visualize blood vessels, either veins or arteries are examined.
 Veins are responsible for returning the blood to the heart, while arteries transport it away from the heart.